A bit of background ...

-Many of my clients refer themselves independently, sometimes finding me through professional directories (e.g. ASIIP, BACP, Counselling Directory, Pink Therapy, and Welldoing) and very often by personal recommendation from a friend or colleague.
-In addition, I’ve received referrals from GPs, Cambridge City Council, Cambridgeshire Fire & Rescue Service, Cambridgeshire Police Authority, and local non-statutory employers.
-Private health insurers like Aviva, Friends Life and PruHealth have also referred their clients to my practice.
+I counsel adults over 25 or so.
+I'm known for doing a lot of therapy with men but I see women too of course!
+People from minority groups are very welcome.
+Most of my clients refer themselves independently, sometimes finding me through professional directories — e.g. BACP, Counselling Directory, and Pink Therapy — and very often by personal recommendation from a friend or colleague.
+In addition, I’ve received referrals from GPs, Cambridge City Council, Cambridgeshire Police Authority, and local non-statutory employers.

 As a Senior Accredited and Registered Member of the British Association for Counselling and Psychotherapy, I work with the BACP's Ethical Framework for the Counselling Professions.